-Harvest Natural Resources Inc. (HNR) climbed the most since shares began trading in 1989 after the Houston-based company agreed to divest oil assets in Venezuela.
+Harvest Natural Resources Inc. (HNR:US) climbed the most since shares began trading in 1989 after the Houston-based company agreed to divest oil assets in Venezuela.

 Harvest will sell its 32 percent stake in Petrodelta SA, a joint venture with Petroleos de Venezuela SA, to Indonesia’s state-owned oil company PT Pertamina for $725 million in cash, the company said yesterday in a statement.
 The price is four times the company’s market value yesterday.